mern64/Driver-Stress-Detection/README.md

-Certainly!
-Based on the provided project structure and source code, here is a comprehensive `README.md` file for your **Emotion Recognition System**.

-***

 # Emotion Recognition & Stress Detection System

 This project is a Deep Learning-based application designed to recognize facial expressions and classify them into two primary emotional states: **Stress** and **Calm**.
 By leveraging Convolutional Neural Networks (CNN) and real-time computer vision, the system provides an automated way to monitor emotional well-being.